- Lightning is responsible for more than $5 billion in damages in the U.S. each year.

-Lightning is one of the most intense natural forces, harnessing tremendous amounts of energy that is capable of destroying buildings and unprotected equipment in seconds.
+Lightning is an intense natural force, harnessing a tremendous amount of energy that is capable of destroying buildings and unprotected equipment in seconds.
 With 15 to 20 million ground strikes each year, lightning is responsible for more than $5 billion in damages across the U.S., according to the National Lightning Safety Institute (NLSI).
-A Carnegie-Mellon study also showed that one third of U.S. businesses are affected by lightning.

-Lightning rods were designed to protect buildings and other structures by establishing a low-resistance path to ground.
-If a strike takes place, the rod conducts the harmful electrical current away from the structure and safely to the ground.
+Lightning rods protect buildings and other structures by establishing a low-resistance path to the ground.
+If a strike takes place, the rod conducts harmful electrical current safely to ground, away from the structure.

 Lightning arresters, which evolved from lightning rods, are installed on transmission and distribution lines to protect electrical lines and equipment.
-During a voltage surge, the unique characteristics of lightning arresters change, sending excess energy through the arresters to the ground; providing additional protection for equipment.
-Lightning arresters do not have the capability of protecting every point on the network, however.
-Facilities in areas that are prone to lightning strikes add another layer of protection by installing their own surge protection system.
+During a voltage surge, the unique characteristics of lightning arresters change, sending excess energy through the arresters to ground, providing additional protection for equipment.
+Lightning arresters are not capable of protecting every point on the network, however.
+Facilities that are located in areas prone to lightning strikes often add another layer of protection by installing their own surge protection systems.

-Lightning arresters are a relatively inexpensive solution used on all types of buildings, particularly in regions of the country where a great deal of lightning activity occurs.
-When used alone, lightning arrestors provide line protection for power surges within a facility or from the power company, but may not be capable of handling a direct hit.
-They are useful, however, in combination with other surge protection devices to handle a broad range of electrical surges.
+Lightning arresters are a relatively inexpensive solution that can be used on all types of buildings, particularly in regions of the country where a great deal of lightning activity occurs.
+When used alone, lightning arrestors provide line protection against power surges within a facility or from the power company, but they may not be capable of handling a direct hit.
+In combination with other surge protection devices, however, they are capable of handling a broad range of electrical surges.

-In order for surge protection equipment to work properly, it is critical for facilities to have good, low-resistance grounding systems, with a single ground reference point to which the grounds of all building systems are connected.
+In order for surge protection equipment to work properly, it is critical for facilities to have good, low-resistance grounding systems with a single ground reference point to which all building system grounds are connected.
 Without a proper grounding system, surge protection is less effective.